 Getting Started with Blazor Calendar Component

-This guide shows how to add the Blazor Calendar component to a Blazor WebAssembly app using Visual Studio and Visual Studio Code.
-It targets modern .NET and Blazor WebAssembly tooling.
+This guide shows how to add the Blazor Calendar component to a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get started quickly with the Blazor Calendar component, refer to the following video or the GitHub sample.
+To get started quickly with the Blazor Calendar component, refer to the following GitHub sample.

 Prerequisites